Cognigy/Documentation/docs/en/docs/live-agent/settings/inboxes.md

 ## Delete an Inbox

+Deleting an Inbox is irreversible and will result in the loss of synchronization with Cognigy.AI.

 To delete an Inbox within Live Agent, do the following:

 1. Open the Live Agent interface.